The following regulations have been established to insure the safety of all students who ride the bus:

 - During DROP OFF please remember these seven rules:

-- During PICK UP please remember these six rules:
+- During PM Car Pool PICK UP please remember these six rules:

-Finally, parents are reminded that student drop off and pick up should be in the carpool area only.
+Parents are reminded that student drop off and pick up should be in the carpool area only.
 There should be no drop off or pick up of students on Abbott St. for safety reasons.
 Additionally, the pick up/drop off line runs briskly.
 We encourage all parents to stay in their cars and allow the children to buckle/unbuckle and open/close doors if possible.
 Please practice with children at home how to buckle and unbuckle themselves if they are unsure.
-Thank you.

 If your child is a walker, please remind him/her to always stay on the sidewalks when walking to or from school and to walk and not run.
-THIS IS ESPECIALLY TRUE IN THE WINTER MONTHS WHEN SNOW BECOMES A FACTOR.
 We remind them regularly at school but getting the message from you too at home will help.
 During both arrival and dismissal times traffic can be brisk and we want to ensure student get to and from home/school safely.

 The school and district are in continuous process of revisiting, reviewing and tweaking our procedures (crisis and otherwise) to best ensure that our children are safe.
 Please be reminded of the following school rules for all visitors (parents):